 There are a number of different types of breast reconstruction surgery to consider.
 Undergoing the surgery is an incredibly personal decision so different surgeries will be right for different people.

-· Implants – this tends to be the simplest method of reconstructive surgery.
+This tends to be the simplest method of reconstructive surgery.
 It involves using silicone or sterile salt water implants in order to gradually stretch skin and muscle into the new shape.
 This method causes little scarring but does come with some drawbacks; the reconstructed breast tends to feel less natural and there is always the potential for the body to reject the implant, causing it to become hard and uncomfortable.

-· Reconstruction with living tissue from other parts of the body – this is known as flap reconstruction, and many different parts of the body may be used.
+This is known as flap reconstruction, and many different parts of the body may be used.
 This is often suitable for women who:

 - Have naturally larger breasts

-- Have undergone radiotheraphy
+- Have undergone radiotherapy